ppy/osu-wiki/news/2018/2018-02-23-beatmap-spotlights-january-2018.md

 [![](/wiki/shared/news/2018-02-23-beatmap-spotlights-january-2018/sengoku.jpg)](https://osu.ppy.sh/beatmapsets/564329)

-YUC'e - Sengoku HOP, brought to us by ::Nathan::{ user=4785223 }, [Gamu](https://osu.ppy.sh/users/611174) and ::appleeaterx::{ user=2407160 }, clearly shows how cuteness and glitch hop music is done, with their breathtakingly wonderful works!
+YUC'e - Sengoku HOP, brought to us by ::Nathan::{ user=4785223 }, ::Gamu::{ user=611174 } and ::appleeaterx::{ user=2407160 }, clearly shows how cuteness and glitch hop music is done, with their breathtakingly wonderful works!
 This map features rather gimmicky and technical patterns, including stacks and high-speed sliders.
 Try it out if you want to challenge your reading skills and all other abilities!

 ### osu!taiko